buggregator/server/README.md

 ## 6. Compatible with [Inspector](https://inspector.dev/) reports

-Buggregator can be used to receive Inspector events from your application.
-It's a lightweight alternative for local development.
-Just configure Inspector client URL to send data to Buggregator.
+Buggregator is also compatible with Inspector reports, providing you with a lightweight alternative for local development.
+With it, you can easily configure your Inspector client URL to send data directly to the server, making it easier to identify and fix issues during the development phase.

 ![inspector](https://user-images.githubusercontent.com/773481/208734651-e8dca2bf-6674-4aed-b6fc-601bc877f7ce.png)